sigcsets/sigcse_website/programs/travel-grants/index.md

 comment-image: "/images/people/Henry_Walker.jpg"
 ---

 SIGCSE will award up to five grants per year to defray travel expenses of faculty attending the annual SIGCSE Symposium.
-Travel Grant award winners will receive complimentary Symposium registration plus up to $500 towards travel expenses.
+The Henry Walker Travel Grant Program award winners will receive complimentary Symposium registration plus up to $500 towards travel expenses.
 We are particularly interested in encouraging attendance by new faculty and/or faculty who have never been able to attend previously.

 The [list of travel grant winners](awards.html) shows the individuals who have benefited from this fund.